 - 3. Ensure all lessons start promptly with students working hard as soon as they enter the classroom and on a task they can succeed with for the first 5-10 minutes of a lesson, so lessons get off to a calm productive start and teachers have a good opportunity to prepare to teach the main areas of learning effectively.
 Where appropriate always consider the benefit of "silent" starter activities. - 4.
 Plan learning activities that help students achieve mastery so that they all revisit and understand key concepts and the basics; whilst allowing students who have already grasped the basics to deepen their understanding, by applying their learning to more complex and realistic contexts.
 Teachers should consider and plan for level of classroom "noise" for all segments of lesson and skilfully implement and signpost silent, partner talk, group talk volume levels.
-Staff can also take note of recommended pedagogies to include or ignore with challenging classes see "Behaviour Strategies to apply and avoid" appendix 1. - 5.
-End lessons promptly and give positive reinforcement to students who have been conscientious, considerate and co-operative so that students can depart on time and have positive habits reinforced. - 6.
+Staff can also take note of recommended pedagogies to include or ignore with challenging classes see "Behaviour Strategies to apply and avoid" appendix 1. - End lessons promptly and give positive reinforcement to students who have been conscientious, considerate and co-operative so that students can depart on time and have positive habits reinforced. - 6.
 Use marking of books, assessments and exams, and verbal feedback to identify and reinforce good quality work and improvement thereby encouraging students to be even more conscientious.
-Where students have been particularly conscientious, award house points to reinforce. - 7.
-Award praise postcards for students who have shown excellent learning standards in each class over an extended period of time once each academic year. - 8.
-Identify and reinforce examples of students being considerate and co-operative out of lessons through verbal praise, respect house points and respect commendations.
+Where students have been particularly conscientious, award house points to reinforce.

-- 9. Encourage through participation in our extracurricular programme the opportunities to improve their team skills, levels of cooperation and provide diversion from poor mental health and anti social behaviour. - 10. sports leaders so they can be rewarded for positive behaviour and gain enjoyment and satisfaction from serving their community and helping others. - 11.
+- 7. Award praise postcards for students who have shown excellent learning standards in each class over an extended period of time once each academic year. - 8.
+Identify and reinforce examples of students being considerate and co-operative out of lessons through verbal praise, respect house points and respect commendations. - 9.
+Encourage participation in our extracurricular programme the opportunities to improve their team skills, levels of cooperation and provide diversion from poor mental health and anti-social behaviour. - 10.
+Sports leaders so they can be rewarded for positive behaviour and gain enjoyment and satisfaction from serving their community and helping others. - 11.
 Encourage students to achieve excellent standards of being conscientious, considerate and cooperative and to apply to be prefects (the premier leadership position within JMHS) during Y10 and to serve the school community as prefects. - 12.
 Achieve our key aim of being a community where we all support each other, so that relationships between students and staff are positive and professional and all are encouraged to show courtesy and respect at all times. - 13.
-Use the 10 agreed behaviour management strategies consistently (see Appendix 2).
+Use the 10 agreed behaviour management strategies consistently (see Appendix 2). - 14.
+Ensure communication between faculty, SEND and pastoral team is clear and timely allowing information and good practise is shared and any subsequent intervention actioned quickly. - 15.
+Through an increased and thorough understanding of the nature of many behaviour challenges being rooted in anxiety, attachment issues. trauma and ACE's ( adverse childhood events).
+This should enable a flexible and inclusive approach to incident and behaviour management, within a set of consistent rules and boundaries.